yarsoniy/bills-k8s/README.md

-### Step 1: Set up a kubernetes cluster and kubectl.
+### Step 1: Set up a fresh kubernetes cluster and kubectl.
 And clone this repository

 ### Step 2: Apply namespaces
 ```